kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.utils.md

 caver.utils.publicKeyToAddress('0x{public key}')
 ```

 Returns an address derived from a public key.
 This function simply converts the public key string into an address form by hashing it.
-It has nothing to do with an actual account on Klaytn.
+It has nothing to do with an actual account on Kaia.

 **NOTE** `caver.utils.publicKeyToAddress` is supported since caver-js [v1.6.3](https://www.npmjs.com/package/caver-js/v/1.6.3).